Zidane786/imbalance/README.md

 **After Downloading the data set place it into following path in your folder.**
 [Place the dataset here for src](imbalance/datasets)
 [Place the dataset here for test](tests/data)

-## Note:-
-***There is a bug with Kmeans Cluster Imablance Technique so working on to fix it.
-You would find that amount summary percentage is off in excel.***